 Sarah qualified from Cambridge in 1989, and joined us in 1990.
 She is interested in all aspects of clinical work, particularly surgery.
 Sarah is a trained acupuncturist and offers an out-patient and in-patient service, particularly for chronic (long-term) pain relief in dogs and cats.
 She is also developing our physiotherapy service for patients with mobility difficulties.
-She is currently studying for her Emergency and Critical Care certificate, which is a particular passion for her.
+She also holds the Emergency and Critical Care certificate, which is a particular passion for her.
 She runs and is an award winning swimmer, swimming the channel in 2010!

 Judy qualified from Cambridge in 1996, and joined us in 2000.
 Judy’s special interest is imaging, particularly radiology (X-rays) and ultrasound, but she is keen on all aspects of small animal medicine and surgery and performs many advanced procedures.
 Judy is studying for the BSAVA Post Graduate Certificate in Small Animal Medicine and is also one of our Cat Friendly Clinic – Cat Advocates.
 Judy has a Border Terrier, Daisy – who is a great model for some of our advice leaflet pictures!

 Michael was born in Norfolk and has lived in the county most of his life.
 Michael qualified from the Royal Veterinary College in 2002 and is keen on all aspects of small animal medicine and surgery but has particular interests in poultry, neurology, ophthalmology and ultrasonography.
 He is currently studying for his BSAVA Ophthalmology certificate, so is concentrating on our eye cases.
 As one of our practice Cat Advocates, he ensures that our cats receive the kindest and most effective treatment on visits to the practice.
 In his spare time Michael enjoys everything to do with computers and technology, films and scuba diving.